 IMPORTANT: ANY sign described below may be caused by health problems, as well.
 It’s not uncommon when stress, medical and behavioral problems are working in combinations.
 So, it’s always a good idea to visit a vet, when signs of stress are present.

 - Spraying is the most common sign of stress in cats.
 While urine spraying is normal for cats, though unwelcome by humans, in purposes of territory marking and leaving sexual “announcements”, in household conditions, this is usually stress related.
 And, yes.
 It is done by not only intact males.
 All cats may exhibit this behavior, including spayed females.
 And, if a spayed cat does it, it’s almost certainly a sign of stress.
+Find how to stop your cat from spraying urine here.

 - Inappropriate elimination is also a one of the most common indications of stress in cats, and it may work both ways.
 That is, a litter box issues may be caused by stress, and they themselves may be the source of the stress, while avoidance of the box is caused by something else.